 Their attitude [the insco] is “whatever.”
 So if they refuse a reasonable settlement, they are open to a suit.
 This happens if a judgment exceeds the coverage.
 That is when the defendant can sue their insurer.
 Bad faith law deals with cases like that.

 In a small claims case, a judgment gets entered against the defendant’s credit.
 So the defendant can sue if proof exists the carrier should have settled.

-So if a verdict against the defendant can cause trouble.
-The defendant may complain to the Insurance Commissioner.
+So a verdict against the defendant can cause trouble.
+For example, the defendant may complain to the Insurance Commissioner.
 And the defendant can raise cane with a bad faith lawsuit for damaged credit.
 Plus they might write negative reviews on Google Places, etc. It can be bad for the insurance company.

 Advantage 2: Avoiding Limited, or Unlimited Civil Court Saves

 Costs & Credit Risks